Alimta® Alone or with Platinol® Benefits Patients with Recurrent Mesothelioma

 The researchers concluded that treatment with Alimta/cisplatin or Alimta alone produces anticancer benefits among patients with recurrent mesothelioma.
 The combination of Alimta/cisplatin appeared to provide greater activity than Alimta alone; however, both treatment options may be considered for this challenging disease.

 Patients with recurrent mesothelioma may wish to speak with their physician regarding their individual risks and benefits of treatment including Alimta, or the participation in a clinical trial evaluating other novel therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Janne P, Wozniak A, Belani C, et al. Pemetrexed Alone or in Combination with Cisplatin in Previously Treated Malignant Pleural Mesothelioma: Outcomes from a Phase IIIB Expanded Access Program.
 Journal of Thoracic Oncology.
 2006; 1: 506-512.